theRTB/ForzaGUI/README.md

 - Press F8 and let RPM drop to near idle rpm
 - Press and hold W (default keyboard key for accel)
 - Release W after engine hits rev limit
-- Click the RPM/Torque button
+- Click the Sweep button
+- The data is saved.
+On restarts of the GUI click **Load torque/ratios** after clicking Connect (or pressing F10)

 As the port is hardcoded to 12350, set remote telemetry in FH5 to 127.0.0.1 and port 12350.